sadit/InvertedFiles.jl/README.md

 ```

 ## About the `KnrIndex`
+**The KnrIndex is only on v0.7 an previous versions of this package; it was removed for simplicity and in favor of generic inverted files**

 This package defines the `KnrIndex` similarity search index that takes advantage of multithreading systems.
 It is based on inverted files [`InvertedFiles`](https://github.com/sadit/InvertedFiles.jl) and [`SimilaritySearch`](https://github.com/sadit/SimilaritySearch.jl).